eugenecohen-osu/chi-gem5/chi-report.md

 ## CHI

 The CHI specification builds on AXI and ACE.
 It defines a layered architecture enabling distinct link layers with packets (Flits) riding on top.
-It enables a network of nodes including abitrarily complex topologies including rings and meshes as well as aligning to physical topologies like die-to-die and socket-to-socket topologies.
+It enables a network of nodes including arbitrarily complex topologies including rings and meshes as well as aligning to physical topologies like die-to-die and socket-to-socket topologies.

 | ![CHI Topologies Diagram](img/chi-topologies.png) |